 On March 17, 2016, the Washington Commission approved a joint petition postponing the filing of PSE's GRC until no later than January 17, 2017.
-All parties to PSE's 2011 GRC, including Public Counsel, Washington Commission Staff, Industrial Customers of Northwest Utilities (ICNU) and Northwest Industrial Gas Users (NWIGU), either supported the petition or did not oppose it.
-As part of the petition, PSE agreed to update power costs on December 1, 2016 in conjunction with the Centralia PPA compliance filing and to include in the GRC a filing regarding its interest in Colstrip Units 1 and 2.
+As part of the petition, PSE agreed to update power costs on December 1, 2016 in conjunction with the Centralia PPA compliance filing and to include a plan for Colstrip Units 1 and 2 shutdown in its GRC filing.
 Monthly allowed revenue per customer values, which include an automatic annual increase, will continue through December 2017 until new rates go into effect from PSE's 2017 GRC.